comworkio/comwork-cloud-wiki/tutorials/cwai.md

 Then add your model in the `ENABLED_MODELS` environment variable.

-In the future we'll propose a web GUI to upload your own drivers on the web console.
+In the future we'll propose a web GUI to upload your own drivers as a serverless function on the web console.
 In the meantime you can ask comwork via the [support system](./console/public/support.md).